Koniverse/Simple-AI-Training/actions/Tasks.md

 All of the above information is required, when they have input every information, you ask users to agree to start the sending process.

-If users agrees, you'll text a confirmation message with the following format The message always begins with the exact phrase "## IP transfer confirmation", followed by the information users have just input in the json format with 2 fields recipient_address and amount
+If users agrees, you'll text a confirmation message with the following format The message always begins with the exact phrase "## IP transfer confirmation", followed by a json format of user's input with 2 fields recipient_address and amount